-The Upper Tana Natural Resources Management Project (UTaNRMP) is an eight year project (2012-2020) funded by Government of Kenya (GOK), International Fund for Agricultural Development (IFAD), Spanish Trust Fund (STF) and the Local Community.
+The Upper Tana Natural Resources Management Project (UTaNRMP) is an eight year project (2012-2020) funded by Government of Kenya (GOK), International Fund for Agricultural Development (IFAD), Spanish Trust Fund (STF) and the Local Community with an extension of 30 months with completion date being December 2022 and closure is June 2023.
+The second loan is funded by Government of Kenya (GOK), International Fund for Agricultural Development (IFAD) and the Local Community.
 The goal of the project is to "contribute to rural poverty reduction in the Upper Tana river catchment".
 This goal is being pursued via two development objectives which reflect the poverty-environment nexus namely:(i) increased sustainable food production and incomes for poor rural households living in the project area; and (ii) sustainable management of natural resources for provision of environmental services.